 Bequests, gifts and funding

 An incorporated association can invest a bequest, or gift, given through a will.
 It can also borrow money and operate a bank account in its own name.
-It is sometimes easier for an incorporated association to obtain government funding due to the association's stable structure.
+It's sometimes easier for an incorporated association to obtain government funding due to the association's stable structure.

-Consumer Affairs Victoria allows you to conduct many of the transactions related to incorporated associations online e.g. purchase an incorporated association extract using your credit card.
+Consumer Affairs Victoria (CAV) allows you to conduct many of the transactions related to incorporated associations online, such as purchase an incorporated association extract using your credit card.